Property is often described as a "bundle" of rights and obligations. We can unbundle these rights into 8 classes.

 Free from discrimination

-Property is available to anyone regardless of racial background, where they already hold residency, what their profession is, or what their criminal history is.
+Property is available to anyone regardless of racial background, where they hold residency status, what their profession is, or what their criminal history is.

 Appears in